Whitewater Ski Resort: History

 Skiing began in Nelson in 1932, with the Silver King Skiers, following Danny McKay's success in the National ski jumping contests.
-In 1974, a coalition of locals residents backed the creation of a new resort in a more suitable location.
-Ymir bowl was chosen, and Whitewater Resort opened in 1976.
+In 1974, a coalition of local residents backed the creation of a new resort in a more suitable location.
+The Ymir bowl was chosen, and Whitewater Resort opened in 1976.

 On August 8, 2008, it was announced that Knee Deep Development Corp. purchased Whitewater Ski Resort from owners Mike and Shelley Adams.

-Glory Ridge, Whitewater's first new chairlift in 17 years, began operating in 2010 on December 24.
-Pre-owned and formerly at Vail, it opened easy access to what was previously back-country terrain and vastly decreasing lift lineups.
+The Glory expansion and Whitewater's first new chairlift in 17 years began operating on December 24, 2010.
+Pre-owned and formerly operated at Vail, it opened easy access to what was previously backcountry terrain, vastly decreasing lift lineups.

 Expansions

-The base facilities were installed over 30 years ago and usage levels of existing facilities were often above comfortable capacity, especially on heavy snowfall days and traditional holidays.
-In 2002 Whitewater Ski Resort announced a plan for expansion and improvement.
-Named the Master Plan, the plan was proposed in 2002, accepted by the Ministry of Tourism, Culture and Arts (MTCA) in 2007, and modified in 2010 by the Knee Deep Development Corporation who purchased the resort two years earlier.
+The base facilities were installed over 30 years ago, and usage levels of existing facilities were often above comfortable capacity, especially on heavy snowfall days and traditional holidays.
+In 2002, Whitewater Ski Resort announced a plan for expansion and improvement.
+Named the Master Plan, the plan was proposed in 2002, accepted by the Ministry of Tourism, Culture and Arts (MTCA) in 2007, and modified in 2010 by the Knee Deep Development Corporation which purchased the resort two years earlier.

 The revised plan includes 3 chairs up Backside, one up White Queen, a Sherpa Ridge lift and a quad chair.
 The plan is expected to increase White Water's downhill comfortable carrying capacity (CCC) from its current 1,106 to 5,000 skiers/riders.